mdevreeze/Milepal/README.md

    dotnet run
    ```

-4. **The app automatically connects to the dev server for hot reload! 🔥**
+4. **The app automatically connects to the dev server for hot reload**

 ## 📱 Platform Support